nixworks/public/news/2011/05/11/index.md

 A US report says 48 women and girls are raped every hour in DR Congo, a rate significantly higher than a previous UN estimate.

 ### [The trial of United States citizens Josh Fattal and Shane Bauer in Tehran, Iran, on espionage charges is again delayed. ](/news/2011/05/11/the-trial-of-united-states-citizens-josh-fattal-and-shane-bauer-in-tehran-iran-on-espionage-charges-is-again-delayed.md)
-_Context: Americans, Iran, Josh Fattal and Shane Bauer, Tehran, espionage_
+_Context: Americans, Iran, Josh Fattal and Shane Bauer, Tehran, spy_

 ### [The Supreme Court of India dismisses a government petition for seven people convicted for their role in the Bhopal disaster in 1984 to receive tougher sentences. ](/news/2011/05/11/the-supreme-court-of-india-dismisses-a-government-petition-for-seven-people-convicted-for-their-role-in-the-bhopal-disaster-in-1984-to-recei.md)
 _Context: Bhopal disaster, Government of India, Supreme Court of India_